 What is the rotavirus vaccine?

 The vaccine protects against the virus called rotavirus.
-Children receive a dose at 2 and 4 months of age, or three doses series at 2, 4, and 6 months of age.
+Children receive a dose at 2 and 4 months of age, or a three-dose series at 2, 4, and 6 months of age.
 It depends on what your doctor recommends.
 All doses should be given before 8 months of age.
 Rotavirus causes diarrhea, mostly in babies and young children.
-The diarrhea can be severe and cause dehydration.
+The diarrhea can be severe and cause dehydration, often requiring hospitalization.
 Rotavirus can also cause vomiting and fever in babies.

 After rotavirus vaccination, call your family doctor if your child has stomach pain with severe crying (which may be brief), vomiting, blood in the stool, or is acting weak or very irritable.
 This is especially important within the first seven days after rotavirus vaccination.
 Contact your doctor if your child has any of these signs, even if it has been several weeks since the last dose of vaccine.